Jenny Bewer

 »Abuse of Power«

-The Abuse of Power series is a visual reflection on the future of social structures and how we deal with the abuse of power.
-It raises the question of how trauma and internalised beliefs leave traces in the body, and where the boundary lies between what is felt internally and what is visible on the outside.
+The “Abuse of Power” series is a visual exploration of the future of social structures and the changing ways we confront abuse of power.
+It asks how trauma and internalized beliefs become anchored in the body—and where the boundary lies between what is inside and what is outside.

 Jenny Bewer, born in 1990, is a freelance artist and photographer living in Hamburg.
 After studying at FH Bielefeld, she took part in international residencies and has shown her work in cities such as Paris, Amsterdam, and Hamburg.
 Her photographs have been featured in publications including DIE ZEIT, Stern, and FAZ Quarterly.
 She is a member of the collective herspective, which advocates for greater visibility of women in photography.
 In her artistic practice, Jenny Bewer explores the intertwined themes of trauma, perception, and memory.